BBNaija: Nigerians react as Emmanuel rocks Liquorose's shirt

 - While some people love the development others say that Emmanuel is using Liquorose to gather votes to stay in the house

-The Big Brother Naija 2021 show has seen some good display of friendships and relationships that might actually transform into something bigger.
+The Big Brother Naija 2021 show has seen some good displays of friendships and relationships that might actually transform into something bigger.

 Housemates, Emmanuel and Liquorose have been giving off 'shipping' vibes and it might have actually sailed.